kylemiller13/Pizza-parlor/README.md

 #### By Kyle Miller

-#### This is a website where you can choose your toppings and see how much your pizza will cost.
+#### This is a website where you can choose your toppings and size to see how much your pizza will cost.

 ## _[GitHub Pages]_